cpavloud/LabEx_CORAIL/scripts/README.md

 Run [5_retrieve_parasite.R](https://github.com/cpavloud/LabEx_CORAIL/blob/main/scripts/5_retrieve_parasite.R) to

-a) add the new parasites from WoRMS,
+a) add the new parasite information from WoRMS,

 b) select only Trematoda and Copepoda,